advance100/doc_webpack/list-of-plugins.md

 new webpack.NoErrorsPlugin()
 ```

 When there are errors while compiling this plugin skips the emitting phase (and recording phase), so there are no assets emitted that include errors.
-The `emitted` flag in the stats is `false` for all assets.  **Note**: the webpack process will not exit with an error code.
-If you want webpack to "fail", for example if you are chaining build tasks, please checkout the `bail` option.
+The `emitted` flag in the stats is `false` for all assets.
+If you are using the CLI, the webpack process will _not exit with an error code_ by enabling this plugin.
+If you want webpack to "fail" when using the CLI, please check out the `bail` option.